Forgotten-Adventures/FA_Battlemaps/README.md

 _____________
 v1.0.61
 * Added new maps
-* added basic support to Foundry v12
+* Added basic support to Foundry v12
 _____________
 v1.0.60
 * Added new maps